 Simply put, Cost Per Infant measures the efficiency of our spending on delivering cash incentives for childhood vaccinations.
 The less New Incentives spends on administrative, transportation, staffing, and fundraising, etc. relative to the number of infants served, the lower this ratio will be.

-It is important to note that New Incentives includes all expenditure, not simply overhead, to calculate efficiency, as we target cost efficiency in all areas.
-As such, cost efficiency not only includes field operations but also administration and funding the All Babies program.
+It is important to note that New Incentives includes all expenditures, not simply overhead, to calculate efficiency, as we target cost efficiency in all areas.
+As such, cost efficiency not only includes field operations but also administration of the All Babies program.